Espresso Chocolate and Peanut Butter Macarons.

 How to make perfect macarons every time?

 I still have a batch or two that go wrong every now and then, and that’s because I will have over mixed the batter or forgot to rotate my macarons in my oven, or something.
+So, mistakes might always happen.
+However, you can learn along the way and get better and better as you go.

 With these Espresso Chocolate and Peanut Butter Macarons, the first time I made them, I added too much cocoa powder to the recipe, making the batter too dry.
 The final product was fine, and edible, but too dense for my taste.
 I like my macaron shells to be the most delicate they can be, and dense doesn’t go with delicate.